ManuelGil/vscode-code-log-plus/README.md

 ## Overview

-**CodeLog+** is a powerful Visual Studio Code extension designed to streamline debugging by dynamically inserting log statements.
-It provides customizable log templates tailored for multiple programming languages, enabling structured and efficient debugging workflows.
+**CodeLog+** is a powerful and customizable VS Code extension designed to streamline debugging by quickly inserting formatted log statements into your code.
+This extension supports multiple programming languages and allows you to configure templates to match your preferred logging style.

 ![CodeLog+ Demo](https://raw.githubusercontent.com/ManuelGil/vscode-code-log-plus/main/images/code-log-plus.gif)